"My Greenwood internship gave me huge insight into the world of animal rehabilitation."

 As an intern at Greenwood, you will be expected to work hard and get your hands dirty!
 There is a lot to learn from our wild patients through daily feeding and cleaning activities, but we need people who are really willing to take the initiative, learn, and get messy in the process.

 There is no 'cuddle time' with these animals.
 Our primary objective is to return them to their natural, wild habitat once they are rehabilitated.
-We are an animal hospital first and foremost—and our patients and facilities must be treated as such.
+We are an animal rehabilitation center first and foremost—and our patients and facilities must be treated as such.

 We hope a working internship will help interns to examine wildlife career opportunities.
 In return, we expect to work with enthusiastic, mature, hard-working people who will become an integral part of the working staff at Greenwood during their internship.